 By Dixie Terry

-Nearly everyone in Johnson County has visited Ferne Clyffe State Park at Goreville.
+While there are lots of different Illinois state park camping locations available, nearly everyone in Johnson County has visited Ferne Clyffe State Park at Goreville as it is a firm favorite in the area.
 And, for those who haven’t, make a point to drive through and take a look.
 It is especially beautiful in the early spring and fall, and you are bound to see some wildlife any time you visit.
 The park has an interesting history and the author in a history magazine, called “The Review,” once published in the state, shared the following.

 In 1923, Ferne Clyffe Park, though not yet a state park, was named the most beautiful spot in Illinois by a tourism group in Northern Illinois.
 And, though man has made many changes since that year, the cliffs, flora and fauna remain much the same.

 The sandstone cliffs rise regally from the central floor of the valley, covered with delicate ferns, just as they did thousands of years ago.
 Thus, the name.